superbuffers/introduction/README.md

  ## Interaction Diagram
 ![image](https://github.com/superbuffers/introduction/blob/main/diagram/fundament.png)
  ## SuperBuffer Building
   We choose the [battleship game](https://en.wikipedia.org/wiki/Battleship_(game)) which is well-known to most people for SuperBuffer to speed up.
 We design and implement three parts to introduce our high-level idea.
  ### Aleo Contract
-  Battleship Aleo contract as one case is used to show us the diverse possibilities of Aleo economy by official team.
+  Battleship Aleo contract as one case is used to show us the diverse possibilities of Aleo economy __by official team__.
 We want to use this game to present the speeding up process of SuperBuffer.
-  Please go to [battleship-contract](https://github.com/superbuffers/battleship-contract) for the run guide and implementation.
+  Please go to [battleship-contract](https://github.com/superbuffers/battleship-contract)(It is a fork from [battleship example](https://github.com/AleoHQ/workshop/tree/master/battleship),we do not change it.) for the run guide and implementation.
  ### Back End
   Back end receives the requests from front end and broadcasts key messages to Aleo chain.
 This part is responsible for ordering, verification, proof generation, and broadcasting transactions.
   Please go to [superbuffer-battleship](https://github.com/superbuffers/superbuffer-battleship) for the run guide and implementation.